blockchainian/cli/README.md

 A tag can refer to a topic (e.g. array) or a company (e.g. amazon).
 A keyword can be anything (including a tag).
-Commands and options can be completed by <TAB>.
+Commands and options can be completed via <TAB>.
 ```

 Control+D to exit.

 ## Demo